Google Analytics is a free web analytics tool offered by Google to help you analyze your website traffic.

-You can configure Denodo to retrieve data from Google Analytics by creating JSON data sources and base views in Denodo using the Google Analytics APIs.
+You can configure Denodo to retrieve data from Google Analytics by creating JSON data sources and base views in Denodo using the Google Analytics Data API.

 As Google Analytics manages a very large amount of data and views, it may be hard work to add all the required data sources and base views in Denodo.
 In order to make this process easier and faster, we distribute templates: a set of predefined VQL and properties files.
 You just have to configure a few parameters in the properties file and import these files into your Denodo server to get access to Google Analytics.

-Please note: importing these scripts will create a database called analytics in your Virtual DataPort installation, and will drop any existing database previously existing with that exact name.
+Please note: importing these scripts will create a database called analytics4 in your Virtual DataPort installation, and will replace any existing database previously existing with that exact name.

 In order to get the Google Analytics credentials to configure the Google Analytics templates, you must follow these steps:

-Create a project in the Google API console
+Create a project in the Google Cloud console

 Enable APIs